IMPORT TARIFFS - LATEST NEWS & UPDATES

 • Demurrage & detention fees

 Duties and tariffs are taxes imposed on specific goods.
 The rates can vary depending on the type of product a company is importing.
-In the U.S., the average tariff rate is 2.0 percent.
-That said, Mexican goods can fluctuate based on the product being imported.
+As mentioned earlier, most USMCA-compliant goods sourced from Mexico can be brought into the US duty-free.

 Companies will have to pay a Customs and Border Protection (CBP) Merchandise Processing Fee (MPF) for all formal and informal entries.
 Formal entries are shipments that are $2,500 in value.
 Therefore, informal entries apply to shipments with a value lower than $2,500.